 - Physical Evidence

 The "people" element of 7Ps includes everyone directly or indirectly on the business side of the business.
-It's no use creating a great brand, innovative product, or great social media presence if there are no right people.
+It's no use building a brand, innovative product, or great social media presence if there are no right people.
 An integral part of the survival of your business is that all your employees need to take dynamic and high-quality actions behind the scenes or in their communication with the customer.

 Just as you can't have a customer service representative who doesn't have empathy for your audience's problems, you shouldn't have a manager lacking human skills.
 Ask yourself: will these employees share the company's vision and also understand the expectations and needs of customers?